redstone-finance/redstone-oracles-monorepo/packages/radix-connector/analysis/README.md

 * `radix-common` - a library of common types and functions shared by all layers of the Radix stack.

 The `radix-common` crate provides also implementation of the `U256` type, which is composed of 4 `u64` parts.
-These implementations ensure overflow-free computations on *RedStone Oracles* objects and allow for constructing these types using a list of bytes (`u8`).
+These implementations ensure overflow-free computations on *RedStone* objects and allow for constructing these types using a list of bytes (`u8`).
 <br />
 <br />